safoorsafdar/safoorsafdarcom/content/posts/get-started-with-newrelic-provider-for-terraform/index.md

 }
 ```

+You need to add New Relic Slack App to your Slack account. and select the Slack channel to send the notification.

 Last, but not least, you need to associate them with the respective New Relic alert policy.
-Create `newrelic_alert_policy_channel`
+Create `newrelic_alert_policy_channel`.

 ```hcl